 The Young Security Conference 2022

-The third edition of the Young Security Conference will take place on the 3rd and 4th of June 2022 in the Amerikahaus in Munich.
-The conference will be held in a hybrid format, including the opportunity to attend in-person or stream from anywhere else.
+The third edition of the Young Security Conference took place on 3-4 June 2022 at the Amerikahaus in Munich.
+The conference was held in a hybrid format with online and in-person attendance.

-The YSC 2022, like both previous conferences, intends to offer a new venue for foreign and security policy.
-It builds upon two dimensions: the transatlantic alliance and Franco-German relationship, with specific focus on the French Presidency of the Council of the European Union.
+The Conference provided both depth and space for interdisciplinary contributions, building upon two dimensions: the Transatlantic alliance and Franco-German relationship, with a specific focus on the French Presidency of the Council of the European Union.
+Additionally, we discussed feminist foreign policy, the war in Ukraine, and the future of think-thanks among other topics.

 All eyes on France

-As of 1 January 2022, France will hold the six-month presidency of the Council of the European Union.
-This will occur in the same year as its presidential elections, which remain vital for the definition of its European policy.
+In the first half of 2022, France held the six-month presidency of the Council of the European Union.
+This occurred in the same year as its presidential elections, which remained vital for the definition of its European policy.

-France’s EU Presidency will face the challenging task of readjusting the EU's strategic compass and the French-led Council agenda for 2022 should set the course for European security and defense policy for the coming years.
+France’s EU Presidency faced the challenging task of readjusting the EU's strategic compass and the French-led Council agenda for 2022 should have set the course for European security and defence policy for the coming years.

-It should identify ways to ensure the ‘sovereignty’ and ‘autonomy’ of the EU in the face of both past and novel threats.
-The Franco-German cooperation will continue to actively shape the future European security agenda in several domains.
+It should have identified ways to ensure the ‘sovereignty’ and ‘autonomy’ of the EU in the face of both past and novel threats.
+The Franco-German cooperation continued to actively shape the future European security agenda in several domains.

 We now live in a world affected by COVID-19 and climate change, with ever more frequent crises, affecting great powers and our collective security.
 After the Trump presidency and recent episodes, such as the withdrawal from Afghanistan or the AUKUS polemics, the transatlantic alliance finds itself at a historical crossroads, unsure of its place.